Best Meal Planning Apps in 2026: 12 Apps Tested and Ranked

-The meal planning app landscape looks completely different than it did two years ago.
-Legacy services like PlateJoy and Yummly have shut down.
-Others, like Mealime and Prepear, have stagnated.
-Meanwhile, a new wave of AI-powered planners has emerged — apps that generate personalized meal plans with recipes and grocery lists from scratch instead of shuffling the same recipe database.
+The meal planning app landscape has been through a shakeup.
+In the past 18 months, two major players — Yummly and PlateJoy — shut down entirely.
+Others, like Mealime and Prepear, have stagnated with minimal updates.
+Meanwhile, a new generation of AI-powered planners has emerged, generating personalized meal plans with recipes and grocery lists from scratch instead of recycling the same recipe database everyone else uses.

-We tested every major meal planning app still active in 2026 to find out which ones actually save you time, which ones are worth paying for, and which ones are coasting on outdated tech.
-We spent four weeks using each app for real meal planning, evaluating everything from signup to your first grocery run.
+We tested every major meal planning app still active in April 2026 to find out which ones actually save you time and money, which ones are worth paying for, and which ones are coasting on outdated tech.
+We spent four weeks using each app for real meal planning — including cooking from the plans, grocery shopping from the lists, and tracking how much time and money each approach actually saved.
 Here is what we found.

 New to meal planning?
 Start with our beginner's guide to meal planning before diving into apps.
 Already know you want an AI-powered meal planner?
 Skip ahead to our #1 pick.